danielbodnar/awesome-stars/README.md

 - [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [searxng/searxng](https://github.com/searxng/searxng) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.
 - [giscus/giscus](https://github.com/giscus/giscus) - A comment system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Every app needs authentication and authorization.
-Logto is an Auth0 alternative designed for modern apps and SaaS products.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers that works universally.
 - [oceanbase/oceanbase](https://github.com/oceanbase/oceanbase) - OceanBase is an enterprise distributed relational database with high availability, high performance, horizontal scalability, and compatibility with SQL standards.
 - [SimplifyJobs/New-Grad-Positions](https://github.com/SimplifyJobs/New-Grad-Positions) - A collection of New Grad full time roles in SWE, Quant, and PM.
 - [microsoft/wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios